z0w0/helm/README.md

   * `FRP.Helm.Mouse` contains signals for working with mouse state.
   * `FRP.Helm.Text` contains functions for composing text, formatting it and then turning it into an element.
-  * `FRP.Helm.Utilities` contains a few useful functions, like lifting/folding signal generators containing signals.
+  * `FRP.Helm.Utilities` contains a few useful functions, such as lifting/folding signal generators containing signals.
   * `FRP.Helm.Time` contains functions for composing units of time and signals that sample from the game clock.
   * `FRP.Helm.Window` contains signals for working with the game window state.